eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-A password used to decrypt the private\_key.
+A password is used to decrypt the private\_key.

 The value of the password property shall be interpreted as the Base64 encoding of the AES-128 key that shall be used to decrypt the private\_key using AES128-CBC.